 I want Z to experience siblings close in age and under similar circumstances

-Z was raised by a single mother.
+Z was raised by a single mom.
 Z does not have a father in the picture.
 I would never ever want him to feel like he got the short end of the stick if I were to meet someone and have kids of our own one day many years in the future.
 Z would be much older than his other siblings and they would have a father in their lives.
 While I would never be with a man who didn’t make Z feel like he was also his son, the truth is Z will have lived many years without a father.
 And jealousy and feeling left out or “different” than his siblings are very real emotions that I would have little control over him feeling.

-But if I were to have another baby, or even multiple babies over the next few years, through artificial insemination and sperm donation, Z and his future siblings would all be closer in age and grow up in the same circumstances: raised by a single mother with no active father in the picture.
+But if I were to have another baby, or even multiple babies over the next few years, through artificial insemination and sperm donation, Z and his future siblings would all be closer in age and grow up in the same circumstances: raised by a single mom with no active father in the picture.
 It would all feel normal and the same for him because he wouldn’t have another situation in his immediate circle to compare it to.

 I know this point seems wrapped in a lot of vague “what ifs” but it is one of the major factors in my decision.
 It’s influencing my perspective more than anything else I’ve mentioned so far.